andysowar/learn_command_line_exercises/chapter_16/Readme.md

 ######Show me the content of the text files in slash temp.

->This can be achieved just like above: `cat /temp/*.txt`
+>This can be achieved with `cat /tmp/*.txt`.

->Output: `This is fun!
-          This is cool!
-          This is neat!
-          What's up foo?
-          Uncool bro...`
+>Output: There are no .txt files in /tmp/.